xiangzhennan/shitcode-web/portfolio/UX/README.md

 The development of wireframes of each page is according to user's feedback in different phases.

+<a name="_5.1"></a>
 ### - Wireframe: welcome page

-The welcome page is to display the game theme and logo and introduce what the game is and how to play with it.
+The welcome page is to display the game theme and logo as well as introduce what the game is and how to play with it.
 Click "start/play" button to start the game.

 The initial design of welcome page is drawn as below.
 <img src="img/welcome1.png" width="700" />